Asilah: The medina

-The old walled town (medina) of Asilah is well-preserved and dates mostly from the Portuguese occupation (15th-16th century) and afterwards.
-The medina has been heavily restored and its buildings are typically painted white, with occasionally blue or green, in addition to which can be found many of the murals created during the International Cultural Festival.
+The old walled town (medina) of Asilah is well-preserved and dates mostly from the Portuguese occupation (15th–16th centuries) and afterwards.
+The medina has been extensively restored and its buildings are typically painted white, with occasionally blue or green, in addition to many of the murals created during the International Cultural Festival.
 Though the Portuguese rebuilt its outline of walls, it has the typical maze-like layout and alleys of an old Moroccan city.